List of cricketers in Wills' Cigarettes Cricketers, 1928: Overview

 47 of the players chosen for the series, including the three who played for Glamorgan, were English.
 The three exceptions were the Australian Test fast bowler Ted McDonald; the Indian-born batsman Duleepsinhji, though he later played for England; and Douglas Jardine, who was born in India of Scottish parents.
 One player, Roy Kilner, had died in April 1928 just a few weeks before publication.
-All of the seventeen county clubs then taking part in the County Championship are represented in the series.
 Most of the players in the series were veterans in 1928, only ten being under 30.
 The oldest player was Wilfred Rhodes, aged 50; the youngest was Duleepsinhji, aged 22.

+All of the seventeen county clubs then taking part in the County Championship are represented in the series.
+Six clubs—Kent, Lancashire, Middlesex, Nottinghamshire, Surrey, and Yorkshire—have four players each; the lowest number is Worcestershire with one.

 Each card has a 1–50 series number determined alphabetically by surname.
 All players are named on the front and back of the card by initials preceding surname.
-Players who had amateur status are prefixed "Mr." (e.g., Mr. A. P. F. Chapman) or, in two cases, "Hon." (e.g., Hon.
-F. S. G. Calthorpe).
+Only J. W. Hearne was generally known by his initials.
 There is an artist's impression of each player on the front of the card; seventeen are portraits and 33 depict the player in action.
+In the card captions, those players who had amateur status were prefixed "Mr." or, in two cases, "Hon.".
+All such titles are excluded from this list.